 What This Form Covers

-A mental health care power of attorney lets you name someone to make decisions about your mental health treatment if you become incapable of making those decisions yourself.
-This statute provides a sample form, but the law does not require you to use it.
-Any document that meets the statutory requirements works.
+This statute offers a sample form.
+However, the law does not require you to use it.
+Any document that meets the legal rules works.

 A person may use any writing that meets the requirements of sections 36-3281 and 36-3282 to create a mental health care power of attorney.
 The following form is offered as a sample only and does not prevent a person from using other language or another form.